 We offer investment advisory services to retail investors.
-These services include an asset management program, investment advice and management services to retirement plan sponsors, and corporate planning and educational services, among other services.
+These services include an asset management program, investment advice, and financial planning.
 When we provide asset management services, we manage your investments after we work with you to understand your financial situation, goals, objectives and risk tolerance.
 We primarily use the following investment types; mutual funds, exchange-traded funds, equity securities and fixed income securities.
 We monitor and rebalance your account holdings on a quarterly basis or more frequently depending upon market conditions.
 We manage your accounts on a discretionary basis if you have provided us with discretionary authority in our investment advisory agreement.
 The discretionary authority will remain in place until you or we terminate our relationship.
-For corporate planning and educational services and certain other limited-scope advisory relationships we do not provide ongoing monitoring and we do not have discretion over your assets.
 If we make recommendations on a non-discretionary basis, you will make the ultimate decision regarding the purchase or sale of investments.
-We have a \$250,000 minimum in investable assets for the household for asset management services and a \$500,000 minimum in plan assets for retirement plans.
+We have a \$100,000 minimum in investable assets for the household for asset management services.
 Some of our financial professionals will accept smaller accounts.

-Additional information about our investment advisory services is available in our Form ADV Part 2A Firm Brochure (see Items 4 and 7).
-If you are viewing a paper version of this form, please visit https://www.fragassoadvisors.com/relationship-summary/for a hyperlink to this document.
+Additional information about our investment advisory services is available in our Form ADV Part 2A Firm Brochure (See Items 4 @ 7).
+If you are viewing a paper version of this form, please visit adviceandplanning.com/firm-documents for a hyperlink to this document.